-{\mtext and similarly for $B^{\ell,k,i}_{\theta}$,
+{\mtext and similarly for $B^{\ell,{}i}_{\theta}$,

-Each $A^{\ell,k,i,(0)}$ and $B^{\ell,k,i,(0)}$ is} a fixed operator that does not depend on parameter $\theta$.
-These operators are typically the zero operator or the identity operator, but they can be also other operators that are chosen depending on the specific application.
-Examples of such operators suitable for solving the inverse problem for the wave equation are considered later in Section \ref{sec.IP}, in particular the discussion below \eqref{alternatives for the fixed operators}.
+Each $A^{\ell,{}i,(0)}$ and $B^{\ell,{}i,(0)}$ is} a fixed operator that does not depend on parameter $\theta$ and is ``handcrafted''.
+The resulting deep neural network is illustrated in Figure~\ref{fig.DNN}.
+The { fixed} operators are typically the zero operator or the identity operator, but they can be also other operators that are chosen depending on the specific application.
+Examples of such operators suitable for solving the inverse problem for the wave equation are considered later in Section~\ref{sec.IP}, in particular the discussion below \eqref{alternatives for the fixed operators}.